sparkfun/SparkFun_Qwiic_Pocket_Dev_Board_ESP32_C6/docs/arduino_example.md

     With either setting, <code>Serial1</code> is available and refers to the UART1 bus (default pins are 4 and 5).

 Select the board (SparkFun Qwiic Pocket Development Board - ESP32-C6) and Port and click "Upload".
-After uploading, open the [serial monitor](https://learn.sparkfun.com/tutorials/terminal-basics/arduino-serial-monitor-windows-mac-linux) with the baud set to **115200** and you should see "Hello World" print out along with the STAT LED on the board blinking every two seconds.
+After uploading you should see the STAT LED on the board blinking every second.